jgmac1106/bloggingme/JJ_notes.md

 * *Also worth noting the difficulty of IndieWeb for non-technical people, and strategies for addressing this.
 Building this literacy works toward the scientific literacy Dewey associates with "The Great Community" (Dewey, 1927)*

 ## Theoretical perspective
 * I'll need to read more of what you're thinking here.
 I typically draw from STS (infrastructures, human and nonhuman relationships, affordances, etc.) and political economy.
 This could contribute to a big picture discussion of power imbalances with platforms, which adds rationale for owning one's own communication tools.
+* Related: Introna (2014) has a good paper about how humans and nonhumans co-constitute one another.
+Uses turnitin to illustrate agential realism.
+I think this is a useful lens for arguing the importance of giving students the right tools.
-Might be out of scope for this paper to spend too much time on that?
+* **I think these directions might be out of scope for this article, and may not necessarily fit with your theoretical perspective**

 # References